 Master's degree programs may also allow you to explore education research opportunities that don't involve hands-on childcare.
 Doctor of Philosophy (Ph.D.) programs in early childhood education commonly prepare you to become a professor at the university level or a research professional who specializes in the subject.

 What Classes Will I Take?

-Through certificate programs, you can take courses in subjects such as child development, building relationships, special needs and curriculum development.
-Diploma and associate degree programs may allow you to study a wider variety of courses in areas like health, nutrition, safety, first aid, child psychology and children's literature.
+Through certificate programs, you can take courses in subjects such as building interpersonal relationships, special needs and curriculum development.
+Diploma and associate degree programs may allow you to study a wider variety of courses in areas like health, nutrition, safety, first aid and children's literature.
 You also learn the exact developmental differences between infants, toddlers and children.

 Associate degree programs offer general-education courses, and may allow you to transfer into bachelor's degree programs more easily.
-Bachelor's degree programs can advance into coursework in literacy, mathematics, creative arts and science--in addition to development and teaching technique classes.
+Bachelor's degree programs can advance into coursework in literacy, mathematics and science--in addition to development and teaching technique classes.

 Master's degree programs can include coursework dealing with a child's gender, family environment or community.
 They may include classes in technology, developing curriculum and language development.
 Ph.D. programs typically focus on research and the development of a dissertation based on your chosen field of specialization, such as child development or literacy.